pojntfx/uni-distributedsystems-notes/docs/condensed.md

 - **Real User Measurements (RUM)**:
   - Uses real-time data from end-user devices to dynamically adjust traffic distribution for optimal performance.

+#### Failover with Virtual IPs

+**Failover with one virtual IP**:

+- DNS points only to **one Virtual IP (VIP)**
+- In case of a server failure, **client sessions are lost** but they can establish a new session on reconnect
+- **No changes in DNS are required**, avoiding the potential issues of flushes and timeouts

+**Multi-site failover**:

+- A **combination** of geo-aware DNS and a Load Balancer/Fail-over front-server
+- **Requests can be re-routed** to different locations in case of a server failure
+- May still have the limitations and **issues associated with geo-aware DNS**.

+#### Failover, Load Balancing and Session State

+- **Sticky Sessions**: Keeps session state on a single server, offers advantages with a non-replicated system of records but limited in terms of fail-over and load-balancing options.
+- Session Storage **in DB**: Session state is stored in a database, offers better scalability and fail-over options compared to sticky sessions.
+- Session Storage **in Distributed Cache**: Session state is stored in a distributed cache, provides better performance and scalability compared to database storage, but still with fail-over options.

+**Today: Stateless servers with state in DB are the norm**, but sticky sessions are still useful because records need to be replicated.

+**Compromise**: Replicate sessions between pairs of servers, then enable switching between them as failovers

+#### P2P Load Balancing

+- **Evaluator Functions**: Access server stats in shared memory and determine the outcome of a request, whether it is handled by its own server, redirected, or proxied.
+- **Server Stats**: Various metrics such as CPU usage, number of requests, memory usage, etc., are replicated in shared memory and used by evaluator functions to make load-balancing decisions.
+- **Server Stat Replication**: The replication of server stats is done through multicast.

 ### Caching

 #### CQRS (Command Query Responsibility Segregation)